manfredmuth/gpx-viewer/docs/1-base-app-build.md

 # Build base app

-This is the first step and the only purpose is to ckech if a manual deployment of the application does work on your cluster.
-Therefor the deployment artefacts are available in the root tree of this repo.
+This is the first step and the only purpose is to check if a manual deployment of the application does work on your cluster.
+Therefore the deployment artefacts are available in the root tree of this repo.
 And those are:
 * [server.js](../server.js)
 * [package.json](../package.json)